NBISweden/workshop-reproducible-research/docs/snakemake.md

 That didn't work well.
 We could copy the rule to make a similar one for `b.txt`, but that would be a bit cumbersome.
 Here is where named wildcards come in; one of the most powerful features of Snakemake.
 Simply change the input from `input: "a.txt"` to `input: "{some_name}.txt"` and the output to `output: "{some_name}.upper.txt"`.
 Now try asking for `b.upper.txt` again.

 Tada!
 What happens here is that Snakemake looks at all the rules it has available (actually only one in this case) and tries to assign values to all wildcards so that the targeted files can be generated.
-In this was it was quite simple, you can see that it says that `wildcards: some_name=b`, but for large workflows and multiple wildcards it can get much more complex.
+In this case it was quite simple, you can see that it says that `wildcards: some_name=b`, but for large workflows and multiple wildcards it can get much more complex.
 Named wildcards is what enables a workflow (or single rules) to be efficiently generalized and reused between projects or shared between people.

 It seems we have the first part of our workflow working, now it's time to make the second rule for concatenating the outputs from `convert_to_upper_case`.
-The rule structure will be similar, the only difference is that here we have two inputs instead of one.
+The rule structure will be similar; the only difference is that here we have two inputs instead of one.
 This can be expressed in two ways, either with named inputs like this:

 ```python
 input: